delehef/asgart/README.md

 # Update Log

-_Please note that ASGART following the [semver](https://semver.org/) versioning scheme, an increase in the major version number reflects a non backward-compatible update._
+_Please note that ASGART following the [semver](https://semver.org/) versioning scheme, where an increase in the major version number reflects a non backward-compatible update._

 ## v2.0.2